ZZZBBBZZZ/MulSen-AD/README.md

 ```

 ## Train and Test
-Train and test with the following command, including single-sensor,  double-sensor, and triple-sensor configurations:
+Train and test with the following command:
 ```
 $ sh start.sh
 ```